nayana400/Srishti-Ecommerce-App/README.md

 # E-commerce App (Frontend Only)

-A simple React-based E-commerce application built with **Vite** that demonstrates product listing, cart management, and a checkout flow using dummy data (no backend).
+A simple React-based E-commerce application built with  `React + Vite` that demonstrates product listing, cart management, and a checkout flow using dummy data (no backend).

 1. Setup Instructions